Jingxiang-Zhang/package_tool_Csharp/README.md

 This is a package tool, used to pack a group of file into one single file, and you can set password while pack the file.
 It likes a compressed file, but much more simple.
+I programmed this tool in August 19, 2020, when I designed URP.
+This tool was programmed by C#.

 The main window of this tool: